Understanding IB Exams

 Group 2: Language Acquisition

-- Language B – For students with prior knowledge of the language.
+- Language B (for students with prior knowledge)

 Group 3: Individuals and Societies